We know that art improves our wellbeing, but exactly what effect does it have?

-According to a study carried out by the Canadian Mental Health Association, mental health issues affect nearly half of the global population at some point, by age 40.
+According to a study carried out by the Canadian Mental Health Association, mental health issues affect nearly half of the global population at some point by age 40.
 Thanks to the increased destigmatisation of discussions around depression, anxiety, angst, grief and loneliness, the relatively recent question of whether art can be good for your mental health has been popping up.

 Another example of a famous artist associated with mental suffering is Edvard Munch (1863-1944).
-Munch, widely known for his painting, The Scream, consistently drew on emotional turmoil.
-Some of his other paintings such as The Sick Child and Anxiety similarly drew on such emotions.
+Munch, widely known for his painting 'The Scream' consistently drew on emotional turmoil.
+Some of his other paintings such as 'The Sick Child and Anxiety' similarly drew on these emotions.

 This begs the question: is there a biological link between art and mental condition?
 Were these prolific artists so drawn to their crafts because of some effect it had on their psyche?
 While the second question is difficult to answer, the first has already been answered by decades of extensive research.
-Enter Neuroesthetics!
+Enter neuroesthetics!

-Neuroesthetics and the Science of Art
+Neuroesthetics and the science of art

 Neuroesthetics is the scientific study of perceptions of art, music or literature.
 Thanks to this field of scientific research, there is evidence of the effects of arts on the human brain.
 In neuroesthetics, brain imaging, brain wave technology and biofeedback techniques are used to observe and monitor the brain and its mental state.
 In one study, researchers used biofeedback to study the effect of visual art on connections in the brain and found that visual art promotes health, wellness and improved responses to stress.
 In another study, cognitive neuroscientists found that creating art reduces cortisol levels.
-Cortisol is an indicator of stress and higher cortisol levels means higher stress.
+Cortisol is an indicator of stress and higher cortisol levels mean higher stress.
 The researchers in the study found that while creating art, the participants in the study showed very low cortisol levels, which remained low even after they'd finished working on their art.